High-Speed Thermography in Additive Manufacturing

 Additive manufacturing – also known as 3D printing – refers to manufacturing processes in which material is applied layer by layer to create three-dimensional objects.
 Thereby chemical and physical hardening and melting processes take place, in which temperature plays a decisive role.
 Infrared cameras support the systematic monitoring of the entire manufacturing and machining process.

 Numerous of these manufacturing processes are based on laser technologies such as laser melting, sintering or build-up welding.
 Other processes, such as binder jetting, are completed by a sintering pass to fully cure the material.
+Temperature also plays a decisive role in thermal spraying for achieving the best possible surface hardness and optimum non-stick properties.
 In order to localise and detail thermal conspicuities in these processes, InfraTec infrared cameras support the determination and subsequent adherence to thermal process parameters by in-line monitoring.
 Infrared cameras can be integrated directly into the process control system to enable a non-contact and non-invasive temperature measurement.

 Here, the detection of the temperature distribution of the powder bed surface and the measurement of melting temperatures are relevant in most cases.
 Both can be realised for temperature ranges higher than 2,000 °C and while the laser is working (insitu measurement).